 - Already now nearly all coal power plants in Germany meet the national mercury emission limits valid from 2019.

-- By optimisation of the technology the Swedish thermal power plants reached an all-time-low in NOx per produced MWh.
+- By optimisation measures the Swedish thermal power plants reached an all-time-low in NOx per produced MWh in 2016.

 Continue long-term phase-out of coal throughout our operations.

 Replace peat and oil with biomass in Uppsala to help the city become climate neutral by 2030.